DS4A-TEAM25/ds4a-saber-pro-data-analysis/README.md

 # SABER PRO Data Analysis Repo

-This Repo stores data cleaning and preparation, AWS integration and data analysis notebooks of Team 25 for the *Analyzing and Predicting Performance on the SABER PRO* project created for DS4A.
+This repository stores data cleaning and preparation, AWS integration and data analysis notebooks of Team 25 for the *Analyzing and Predicting Performance on the SABER PRO* project created for DS4A.

 ## Introduction